3D animated film for Brotherwood by Studio Mitchell.learn more

 5. Voice over & Music

 The voice over is a film technique that is utilised in almost every film genre.
 Filmmakers use voice overs to provide quick interpretation of action, tell stories or narrate.
-We work with a local studio with professional vioce over artists.
-We can also provide AI voice over where required here is a sample . . .
+We work with professional voice over artists Sophie Hein Schrier and Oli Hein who have a wealth of experience in this field.

 Music touches us, makes the moving images seem more interesting or more engaging and brings dynamism and mood to the video.
 We have access to a royalty free range of music which can be refined by genres, mood and the type of instrument.
 If you require a bespoke piece of music we can also help commission this.